 SHARE THIS ARTICLE:

-IS CBD A NOVEL FOOD?
+NOVEL FOODS ACT UK - IS CBD A NOVEL FOOD?

 Will CBD become classified as a Novel Food and potentially be reclassified as a medicine, due to the mass media marketing and CBD industries sales approach which dangerously pushes CBD to be reclassified as medicine by Government agencies?